fmihpc/analysator/Documentation/sphinx/magnetopause.rst

 ------------------

 *magnetopause.py* in scripts for 3d runs
-Constructs the magentopause surface with vtk's vtkDelaunay3d triangulation with optional alpha to make the surface non-convex.
+Constructs the magnetopause surface with vtk's vtkDelaunay3d triangulation with optional alpha to make the surface non-convex.
 Uses regions.py functions.

 Important: SDF of non-convex surface might not always work